Prepare for College at Your Own Pace

-- Deadline to complete a financial aid application for the Online AP program winter session is January 3.
+- The deadline to complete a financial aid application for the Winter Online Program is January 3, 2024.

 - In order to start your class, any balance due must be cleared.
 Once a financial aid decision has been made, you must clear any remaining balance before you can begin your class.
 If your balance is not cleared, your start date will be moved to the next start date available.

 - Students will not be able to be begin their class between published start dates.